 Do not respond to messages you receive that are mean or speaking meanly about others.
 Tell your parents about these messages.
 Learn what you can do if you are a victim of online bullying.

 Do not give out any of your passwords to friends or anyone you meet online.

 Check with your parents first before downloading or installing any software on your computer.

 Always be kind of others online.
 Do not do anything that may hurt others including joining in conversations discussing other people’s problems.

 Be careful about discussing details about your own personal problems with your friends online.
 It is better to speak to them in person.
 Tell your parents or teacher if you are struggling with something.

-Remember that the rules for online safety also apply to texting on your phone.
+Remember that the rules for internet safety for kids also apply to texting on your phone.